Neutrino quantum kinetics in two spatial dimensions: Neutrino quantum kinetic equations

 We aim to compute the quasi-steady state configuration that is achieved by the system in the presence of neutrino flavor conversion.
 In order to efficiently tackle this issue, we follow the approach presented in Refs.~\cite{Shalgar:2022lvv,Shalgar:2022rjj} and first solve Eqs.~\ref{Eq:QKEs1} and \ref{Eq:QKEs2} for $H=\bar{H}=0$ for $t=100~\mu$s to compute the ``classical steady state'' solution.
 This solution is then used as input to solve Eqs.~\ref{Eq:QKEs1} and \ref{Eq:QKEs2} when the physics of neutrino flavor conversion is taken into account~\footnote{It should be noted that the approach introduced in Refs.~\cite{Shalgar:2022lvv,Shalgar:2022rjj} is employed for numerical efficiency, but the quasi-steady state configuration is independent of the initial configuration used in the simulation.
 This method has the added benefit of highlighting the effect of flavor evolution on neutrino transport.}.
 The ``quasi-steady state'' configuration is computed solving Eqs.~\ref{Eq:QKEs1} and \ref{Eq:QKEs2} for $t=50~\mu$s.
 This represents the time it takes for neutrinos to cross the simulation annulus and we have tested that an approximately steady state configuration has been reached (results not shown here).

-In order to compute the classical steady-state solution (as well as the quasi-steady state one), we have optimized the choice of the boundary conditions for what concerns $r_{\rm min}$ and $r_{\rm max}$ such that neutrinos of all flavors have isotropic angular distributions at $r_{\rm min}$ and are fully decoupled from matter with a negligible backward flux at $r_{\rm max}$~\cite{Shalgar:2022lvv,Shalgar:2022rjj}.
+In order to compute the classical steady-state solution (as well as the quasi-steady state one), the boundary conditions of the annulus are such that neutrinos of all flavors have isotropic angular distributions at $r_{\rm min}$ and are fully decoupled from matter with a negligible backward flux at $r_{\rm max}$~\cite{Shalgar:2022lvv,Shalgar:2022rjj}.
 Through this approach, ELN crossings also appear within the simulation annulus when neutrinos decouple, as illustrated in the next section.